joseph-a-levine/authoring/_older/april_2023.md

 ### Monthly Le Guin

-I read *The Dispossessed* sometime in college,{% sidenote "prcmo-id" "Unlike the supremely precocious ML, who read it at the age of seven." %} and at least three years after reading "The Day Before the Revolution."
+I read *The Dispossessed* sometime in college,{% sidenote "prcmo-id" "Unlike the supremely precocious ML, who read it at the age of seven." %} and at least three years after  first reading "The Day Before the Revolution."
 "Revolution" is a short story prologue to *Dispossessed*, published the same year, and stands well enough on its own.
 It's simpler than most Le Guin — most of the action takes place in a "nice large, sunny, room, proper for a drooling old woman who had started a world revolution," but sizzles nonetheless.

 Odo, the aged revolutionary anarchist whose ideology inspired the anarchist society of *The Dispossessed*, also sizzles precociously.
 Facing the mounting revolution which will realize her dreams, her thoughts turn to lost loves, and death, and sex.